aghogwarts/JTP23-WriteUps/Phase_2/Rigved/Uttam S. Somvanshi/Cyber_of_Advent/Learnings.md

 - Purely text based authentication is no secure enough.
 - Strong Passwords practices should be followed including proper storage of passwords.
 - In order to avoid outside access, platforms should be accessible only to necessary users.
+## Day 13 Intrusion Detection
+- Intrusion detection and prevention is a critical component of cyber security aimed at identifying and mitigating threats.
+- The Diamond Model is a security analysis framework that seasoned professionals use to unravel the mysteries of adversary operations and identify the elements used in an intrusion.
+It comprises four core facets, interconnected to form a well-orchestrated blueprint of the attacker's plans:
+  1. Adversary
+  2. Victim
+  3. Infrastructure
+  4. Capability (phishing, malware, exploiting vulnerabilties, social engineering, DOS, Insider Threat)
+- Defensive Capability
+  1. Threat hunting is a proactive and iterative process, led by skilled security professionals, to actively search for signs of malicious activities or security weaknesses within the organisation's network and systems.
+Threat hunters analyse behavioural patterns, identify advanced threats, and improve incident response.
+Developing predefined hunting playbooks and fostering collaboration among teams ensures a systematic and efficient approach to threat hunting.
+  2. Vulnerability management is a structured process of identifying, assessing, prioritising, mitigating, and monitoring vulnerabilities in an organisation's systems and applications.
+- Firewalls come in many forms, including hardware, software, or a combination.
+Their presence is vital, a cornerstone of any cyber security defence strategy.
+The following are the common types of firewalls that exist:
+  1. Stateless/packet-filtering filters network packets based on a set of rules(IP,Ports,Protocols.
+  2. Stateful inspection is used to track the state of network connections and use this information to make filtering decisions
+  3. Proxy service protects the network by filtering messages at the application layer, providing deep packet inspection and more granular control over traffic content.
+  4. Web application firewall (WAF) blocks common web attacks such as SQL injection, cross-site scripting, and denial-of-service attacks.
+  5. Next-generation firewall combines the functionalities of the stateless, stateful, and proxy firewalls with features such as intrusion detection and prevention and content filtering.
+- Honeypots are designed to mimic legitimate targets, yet they are under the watchful control of the defender.
+Honeypots can be classified into two main types:
+  1. Low–interaction honeypots: These honeypots artfully mimic simple systems like web servers or databases.
+They gather intelligence on attacker behaviour and detect new attack techniques.
+  2. High–interaction honeypots: These honeypots take deception to new heights, emulating complex systems like operating systems and networks.
+They collect meticulous details on attacker behaviour and study their techniques to exploit vulnerabilities.
+- PenTBox is a tool used to setup Honeypots.